 Many Rivers is on a 10-year journey to understand and strengthen the economic and social value created for individuals, their families and wider communities through annual evaluation reports.
 Each year Deloitte Access Economics independently reports the outcomes and impacts achieved by Many Rivers by drawing on quantitative and qualitative data.

 Due to the increasing scale of our programs, and the growing sophistication of our evaluation, Deloitte Access Economics now completes separate evaluations for our Microenterprise Development (MED) program and our Community Economic Development (CED) programs

 “Many Rivers is supporting clients and communities to move out of structural disadvantage via a journey of growing self-belief, accountability, networks and business acumen.” - Deloitte Access Economics

-Read a summary of the 8th Annual Monitoring and Evaluation Report here
+9th Annual MED Monitoring and Evaluation Report 2021

 In 2012, Many Rivers engaged Deloitte Access Economics to develop a framework to measure the long-term performance of Many Rivers’ Microenterprise Development program.